Tasks

 The tab "group tasks" is shown here.

 Here, you will see all your pending group tasks.
-Group members can claim the tasks and work on them.
-Group tasks that have already been claimed by a user are marked with their initials.
-Hovering over the initials will display the full name of the user.
-If a group task has not yet been claimed, you can select the Claim task option to claim it.
+Group members can claim the tasks and then work on them.
+Group tasks that have already been claimed by a user are marked with that user’s initials.
+If you move the mouse over the initials, the full user name is shown.
+If a group task has not yet been claimed, you can choose the Claim task option.

 The screenshot demonstrates how to claim a group task.

-The claimed task will then appear in your task list in the My tasks tab on the left, where you can work on it.
+The claimed task will then appear in your task list in the My tasks tab on the left.
+There, you can work on it.
 Your initials will also appear on the task in the group task list.
-This way the other group members can see that you are working on the task.
+This way, the other group members can see that you are working on the task.

 The screenshot shows a group task that has been claimed by a user with the initials JD.

-If you claimed a group task, you can undo this by selecting the Revoke task option in the context menu of the concerning task in the group task list.
-All users of the corresponding user group can then claim the task again.
+If you have claimed a group task, you can undo this again.
+To do this, choose the Revoke task option in the context menu of the task in the group task list.
+Then all users of the corresponding user group can claim the task again.

 The screenshot shows the option to revoke the group task.

-When group tasks are completed, they disappear from the task list of all group members.
+When group tasks are completed, they disappear from the task lists of all group members.

 Note

-If a user group has only one member, the corresponding workflow tasks do not appear in the Group tasks, but in the Tasks of the corresponding user (My tasks).
+If a user group has only one member, the corresponding workflow tasks do not appear in Group tasks.
+Instead, they appear in the Tasks of the corresponding user under the My tasks tab.

 Hint

-Please note that users who are subsequently added to a user group do not have access to group tasks that have already been started.
-Tasks are only displayed in the task list to users who were included when the group was created.
-Users added to the group later only see tasks that are generated after they were added.
+Please note that users who are added to a user group later do not get access to group tasks that have already started.
+Tasks are only shown in the task list for users who were part of the group when the group was created.
+Users who are added later only see tasks that are generated after they were added.
 Existing tasks remain invisible to these users.

 How do I work with resubmission tasks?

-If a diagram or catalog object has a limited validity period, the responsible user or user group receives an examine task for resubmission.
+If a diagram or catalog object has a limited validity period, the responsible user or user group receives an examination task for resubmission.
 The affected users can see this in the task list.

-As a user with at least the Reviewer role, first open the Tasks menu item in the left menu bar.
+As a user with at least the Reviewer user role, first open the Tasks menu item in the left menu bar.
 A list of all pending tasks will appear.
-The resubmission task is marked with the task description Decide resubmission and is available for users who are entered as Responsible in the governance attributes of a diagram or catalog object.
-To edit the resubmission task, click the Approve or reject task button in the right sidebar.
+The resubmission task is marked with the task description Decide resubmission.
+It is available to users who are entered as Responsible in the governance attributes of a diagram or catalog object.
+To work on the resubmission task, click the Approve or reject task button in the right sidebar.

 The screenshot shows the button "Approve or reject task" of an examination task.